 Your ultrasound can be scheduled in one of two ways.
-Your physician can contact DeKalb Medical to schedule your ultrasound for you.
-Or, your physician can send DeKalb Medical his or her orders for the test and you can schedule your own ultrasound when we have received your doctor’s orders.
+Your physician can contact usto schedule your ultrasound for you.
+Or, your physician can send us his or her orders for the test and you can schedule your own ultrasound when we have received your doctor’s orders.
 To schedule your ultrasound, call 404.501.2660.

-If your ultrasound will be performed at the Diagnostic Imaging Center at DeKalb Medical at North Decatur,
+If your ultrasound will be performed at the Diagnostic Imaging Center at Emory Decatur Hospital,

-If your ultrasound is being performed at DeKalb Medical at Hillandale, go to the hospital’s registration area.
+If your ultrasound is being performed at Emory Hillandale, go to the hospital’s registration area.